beniciopera/beniciopera/README.md

 ## What I Work With

 - **Backend Development**: Building APIs and services with NestJS and Express
-- **Frontend Development**: Creating responsive and interactive UIs with Vue.js and React
+- **Frontend Development**: Creating responsive and interactive UIs with Vue.js, React, and Next.js
 - **Mobile Development**: Cross-platform mobile applications using Ionic